-‘Chicken Run’ Star Julia Sawalha Allegedly Told She ‘Sounds Too Old’ To Be In The Sequel, Role Being Recast
+‘Chicken Run’ Star Julia Sawalha Allegedly Told She Sounds ‘Too Old’ To Be In The Sequel, Role Being Recast

 Later in her letter, she wrote that saying she was “devastated and furious would be an understatement.”

-She added that she felt “powerless” and “saddened” to not get the opportunity to work alongside Peter Lord and Nick Park.
+She added that she felt “powerless” and “saddened” to not get the opportunity to work alongside Peter Lord and Nick Park again.

 “The three of us, together, created Ginger,” Sawalha continued.

-Gibson is reportedly also being recast because he sounds much older, although Sawalha said her statement came before she knew he was being dismissed as well.
+Gibson is reportedly also being recast because he sounds much older, although Sawalha said her statement came before she knew he was being axed as well.

-Chicken Run 2 is currently planned to go into production next year.
+While Chicken Run 2 was announced in 2018, it has not moved forward to the production phase until now.
+Netflix recently announced that it partnered with Aardman Animations to create the film with plans for it to go into production next year.